ChristofSchwarz/qs_on_Kubernetes/keycloak/readme.md

 Warning: No config change you set in the Keycloak instance will persist (restarting the pod flushes all setup!)

 You can start the keycloak image as a deployment and add a service around it for your Minikube with below commands.
+In order to work in Minikube I set the service type to "NodePort".
+If deployed on a production cluster, you may need type "LoadBalancer".
+In this case, edit the keycloak-svc.yaml first.

 If you downloaded both yaml files from this git, go:
 ```